h4wl/l5r/input/fire-spells.md

 - Duration: Instantaneous
 - Raises: Area (1 cubic foot)

 A precursor to the secret elemental transformation spell that Agasha would devise later, this spell stripped a touched object of unwanted Elements, leaving a single Element behind.
 When the spell is cast, the caster declares a single Element (except Void) that he wishes to reveal.
 The rest of the elements are destroyed in a fashion appropriate to their type (water boils out, earth crumbles, fire dissipates, air creates a vacuum), leaving behind the desired element.
 The loss of certain elements may have different effects, based on the item.
-A lack of water means an item might lose any pliability or movement, a lacking earth means the object becomes brittle, and so on.<br>
+A lack of water means an item might lose any pliability or movement, a lacking earth means the object becomes brittle, and so on.

 The form of this remaining element is left to the GM, and the GM may rule that certain objects (such as a katana) have too many closely intertwined elements to be affected by this spell.
 This spell may only affect a single object of 1 cubic foot in total size, plus an additional cubic foot per Raise.

 ### Envious Flames [CR]